erikrl2/Notes/README.md

 ## Explanation

 Notes are organized in a directory specified by the environment variable `$NOTES_DIR`.
-Inside this directory there are semesters and inside that, there are modules.
+Inside this directory there are semesters and inside that are modules.
+The current semester is specified by the environment variable `$SEMESTER`.

-    /home/connermcd/Dropbox/Courses/Notes aka $NOTES_DIR
+    $NOTES_DIR
     ├── sem1
     │   ├── sem1.pdf
     │   ├── mod1
+    │   │   ├── mod1.pdf
     │   │   ├── img
-    │   │   └── Example-Topic.txt
+    │   │   └── Example.txt
     │   ├── mod2
     │   ├── mod3
     │   └── ...